Nuggets10/ZshLand/README.md

 The simplest way is to fork the repository on your own account, make your modifications and just send a pull request to this repository.
 After proper revisioning, if the request is accepted, you can freely remove the forked repository from your account.

 ## 🚧 | Roadmap
 The following are the features I am currently working on.
-Free feel to contribute your own code to speed up development times.
+Feel free to contribute your own code to speed up development times.
 - In-game UI panel to display player's stats such as inventory, hunger, thirst and more.
 - Inventory and crafting system
 - Resource collection